jfrog/project-examples/gitlab-examples/gitlab-pipline/README.md

 ## Configuring the GitLab project
 1. create a GitLab project
-2. import a gradle repository into the project
+2. import a gradle repository into the project (I used https://github.com/spring-projects/spring-petclinic)
 3. configure the following variables in GitLab (Settings->CI/CD->Variables):
    1. ARTIFACTORY_SERVER_ID - a unique server ID used to reference the server configuration from within the pipeline code
    2. ARTIFACTORY_URL - the Artifactory server used